 Initially a hang-out for budget travellers and backpackers content to stay in back-to-basic A-Frames, Tioman has over the past few years grown into a fully-fledged holiday destination paradise island, offering luxurious resort rooms for generous budgets, whilst also retaining a number of back-to-basic Robinson Crusoe set-ups for the road-less-travelled category of travelers.

-Tioman comprises more than ten kampungs, traditional Malay villages, but the most well-known ones are Genting, Paya, Tekek, Ayer Batang (a.k.a.
+Tioman comprises more than ten kampongs, traditional Malay villages, but the most well-known ones are Genting, Paya, Tekek, Ayer Batang (a.k.a.
 ABC) and Salang, which are all located on the island's west coast.
-The east coast features Kampung Juara, the lone village on this side of the island.
+The east coast features Kampong Juara, the only village on this side of the island.

 The first exclusive hotel to arrive in Tioman was Berjaya Resort, found at the edge of Tekek.
 This grand old lady has undergone several rounds of upgrades and touch-ups, but continues to draw travelers in impressive numbers on account of its comprehensive nature.
 Guests never need to leave the spacious grounds, as facilities and amenities are plentiful here.